luvnft/nextjs14-smartwallet-boilerplate/README.md

 To learn more, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.
 - [Smart Wallet Docs](https://www.smartwallet.dev/why) - Learn about why Smart Wallets and it's current capabilities.
-- [Coinbase SDK](https://nextjs.org/docs) - learn more about Coinbase SDK.
+- [Coinbase SDK](https://nextjs.org/docs) - Learn more about Coinbase SDK.